 At age 12, I went to the Netherlands and Germany to play soccer.
 After that, travel became a bit of an obsession, and since then, I’ve pursued every travel opportunity that came my way.

-Start planning your trip to Africa with Brittany by calling
+Start planning your tailor-made trip with Brittany

 Q&A with Brittany

 I have never been a fan of beef jerky, and wasn’t too eager to try biltong assuming it would be just the same, but I recently discovered how different they are.
 Biltong is more like a preserved steak which is then sliced to eat, and, like steak, you can choose to have your biltong wet (soft), medium or hard (well done).
 The meat is cured with vinegar and spices and then air-dried before being cut into thin slices.
 You can choose classic beef or opt for regional specialities such as venison, ostrich, kudu, springbok or oryx.

 I was sitting in the back seat of the safari vehicle when we came upon a leopard with her cub gently pushing and pawing at one another.
 As I was watching these two leopard interact, a vervet monkey started to taunt them from a tree above.
 What happened next, I will never forget.
 The mother leopard climbed up the tree and jumped from branch to branch chasing after the monkey while her baby and everyone in our vehicle watched from below.
 She didn’t catch the monkey, but it was probably one of the most awe-inspiring moments of my life.

 I’ll happily admit I’m a big foodie, but I think this tip applies to everyone visiting a new city.
 I highly recommend that you take a food tour on the first day you arrive.
 The food tour will not only help orient yourself, but also give you lots of insight into local culture, introduce you to less well-known areas of the city, and give you plenty of ideas for what to look out for on menus and streets stalls during the rest of your stay.
 It really is one of the best ways to get to know a city.